mgkid3310/AWESome/README.md

 to connect target plane to the towbar.
 After towing around,
 stop the vehicle and disconnect target plane using Action.

-NOTICE : moving too fast may occur collisions, so drive
+NOTICE: moving too fast may occur collisions, so drive
 with caution when towing.
 &nbsp;